Post

 1 For this you need some extra hardware

-2 Connect the device.
-The USB-UART adapter can be put in the Raspberry PI USB connection.
+2 The USB-UART adapter can be put in the Raspberry PI USB port.
+With the command dmesg you should see something like below.
+We are using a FT232R USB UART Dongle.

 1